simonbreton/test_gcp_tuto/tutorial.md

 </walkthrough-spotlight-pointer>

 **Annotation:** The "IAM & Admin" section is found in the left-hand menu.
 Use the email filter option to simplify searching for your account.

----

-## Step 2: Navigate to the API Library

 Use the search bar in the API Library to find the **Service Usage API**.
 Type **Service Usage API** and press Enter.